 Since this is a system table, altering the table definition is impossible.
 Therefore, diminishing the skew is not merely accomplished by modifying the Primary Index.
 Nonetheless, like all tables with skew, diminishing the number of rows usually leads to a decrease in skew.

 Further analysis of this table’s content will usually show that many rows are ‘redundant.’
 By that, I mean the situation where a user has a particular Access Right at the object level (say SELECT on a table).
 They also have the same Access Rights at the database level.
 Therefore, the object level Access Right serves no purpose because the user can SELECT from the table without it.

 Housekeeping this table can have significant effects: one customer where a process was implemented reduced the row count by @40%, which also helped with parsing CPU consumption.

 To effectively housekeep this table, some best practices have to be put into place:

 - The normal batch process to identify and remove redundant Access Rights.

 - Use Roles instead of direct grants of Access rights to users.

 - Prevent DROP/CREATE staging tables using ETL processes (see my article “DELETE, don’t DROP“).

-As a side note, the impact of skewing in this table should be reduced to TD 15.00 because the table now has a PPI on it, but the above steps will still help.
+Note that the impact of skewing in the table should only be reduced to TD 15.00 due to the inclusion of a PPI.
+However, implementing the above steps will still be beneficial.